Al3x-Myku/Data/README.md

 3. **Mean Calculation**: The program calculates the mean (average) of the provided data points using the formula: `sum of all data points / number of data points`.

 4. **Standard Deviation Calculation**: The standard deviation, a measure of the dispersion of data points from the mean, is calculated using the formula: `sqrt(sum of squared differences from the mean / number of data points)`.
+5. **Histogram Generation**: The program generates a histogram of the data points using the GNU Plot library.
+The histogram provides a visual representation of the data distribution.

 ## Usage